zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Foreach_loop.md

 # Foreach loop

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:24:56.499985+00:00
+- **Last Updated:** 2024-12-03 06:53:53 UTC
 - **Original Article:** [Foreach loop](https://en.wikipedia.org/wiki/Foreach_loop)
 - **Language:** en
 - **Page ID:** 623068

 ## Summary
 In computer programming, foreach loop (or for-each loop) is a control flow statement for traversing items in a collection. foreach is usually used in place of a standard for loop statement.
 Unlike other for loop constructs, however, foreach loops usually maintain no explicit counter: they essentially say "do this to everything in this set", rather than "do this x times".
 This avoids potential off-by-one errors and makes code simpler to read.
-In object-oriented languages, an iterator, even if imp
+In object-oriented languages, an iterator, even if implicit, is often used as the means of traversal.
+The foreach statement in some languages has some defined order, processing each item in the collection from the first to the last.
+The foreach statement in many other languages, especially array programming languages, does not have any particular order.
+This simplifies loop optimization in general and in particular allows vector processing of items in the collection concurrently.

 ## Categories
+This article belongs to the following categories:

 - Category:Articles with example Ada code
 - Category:Articles with example C++ code